WHAT IS THE FASTEST METHOD TO REQUEST EMERGENCY HELP IN TIPTON COUNTY?

 Jim Harger (Chairman); Jeff Mason (Vice Chairman); Lessie Fisher (Treasurer); Walker Bouler; Brett Giannini, Vernon Pairamore, Chief Jon Piercey, Tommy Rogers, James L. Sneed

-Renee Downing, Director of 911 & Administration/Dispatch and Anita Lyell, Executive Supervisor
+Renee Downing, Director of 911 & Administration/Dispatch

 Tipton County Emergency Communications District personnel are to receive, process, and dispatch request for Atoka Fire Department, Atoka Police Department, Brighton Fire Department, Brighton Police Department, Charleston Fire Department, Covington Fire Department, Covington Police Department, Garland Fire Department, Giltedge Fire Department, Mason Fire Department, Mason Police Department, Munford Fire Department, Munford Police Department, Quito Fire Department, Three Star Fire Department, Tipton County Sheriff Department, Tipton County Fire Department and Priority Ambulance Service.

 Tipton County Emergency Communications District is committed to Equal Employment and will comply with all applicable laws prohibiting discrimination against any employee or applicant for employment because of color, race, sex, age, religion, national origin, or disability.